 So now that we know how to have an email list.
 Let’s get down to the flows you as an ecommerce store need to set up in your Klaviyo or other email marketing platform.

 1. Welcome Flow

-The best way to introduce your store to a potential customer is through a series of Welcome emails, all new people that sign up to your email list should go through the welcome series.
+The best way to introduce your store to a potential customer is through a series of Welcome emails.
+All new people that sign up for your email list should go through the welcome series.

-If you’re doing email this is one of the most important flows you should have.
-These emails make sure that the person who has just provided their email to your popup, immediately gets a communication from you while the name is still fresh in their mind.
+In email marketing, the welcome flow is one of the most important flows you should have.
+These emails make sure that the person who has just provided their email through your popup, immediately gets a communication from you while the name is still fresh in their mind.

 The welcome flow could be a simple and casual greeting to introduce the customer to your store and let them know what to expect.
 You can also provide a small discount in this email if that’s what was promised in your email pop-up.

 Here’s an example of what the email welcome flow could look like: